-- (1) Memoranda in support of or in opposition to a discovery motion shall not exceed 10 pages in length, excluding the certificate of service page, and shall otherwise comply with Local Civil Rules 7.1(d) and 7.2. - (2) Responses and accompanying documents relating to discovery motions shall be filed within 14 days after service of the motion in question unless otherwise ordered by the court. - (3) Replies are not permitted in discovery disputes.
+- (1) Memoranda in support of or in opposition to a discovery motion shall not exceed the length limit stated in Local Civil Rules 7.2(f)(1)(B) and 7.2(f)(2)(B), and shall otherwise comply with Local Civil Rules 7.1(d) and 7.2. - (2) Responses and accompanying documents relating to discovery motions shall be filed within 14 days after service of the motion in question unless otherwise ordered by the court. - (3) Replies are not permitted in discovery disputes.
 See also Local Civil Rule 7.1(f)(2). - (4) In any instance in which oral argument is scheduled, counsel may be given the option of oral presentations by telephone in lieu of a live appearance.